MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/deprecations-customer-service.md

 ## Customer Service Insights standalone app is deprecated

 The Customer Service Insights standalone app is deprecated.
-If you are a customer who uses the Customer Service Insights standalone web application, your current working environment(s) will be terminated and inaccessible by December 8, 2021.
-You will no longer be able to use the standalone service after this date.
-The embedded Customer Service Insights features in the core applications will continue to be available and supported.
-For users who hold Customer Service Enterprise licenses, you will no longer be able to create new workspaces, but you'll retain access to existing ones.
-If you have a Customer Service Enterprise license, you will no longer be able to create new workspaces.
-Instead, consider migrating to the [embedded experience](introduction-customer-service-analytics.md) within the core Dynamics 365 Customer Service applications.
-In the interim, the [standalone app guide](https://docs.microsoft.com/dynamics365/ai/customer-service-insights/quickstart) contains documentation for the web application.
+If you are a customer who uses this app, your current working environment(s) will be terminated and inaccessible by December 8, 2021.
+You won't be able to use the standalone service after this date, but the embedded Customer Service Insights features in the core applications will continue to be available and supported.
+For users with Customer Service Enterprise licenses, you won't be able to create new workspaces, but you'll retain access to existing ones.
+We recommend that you migrate to the [embedded experience](introduction-customer-service-analytics.md) within the core Dynamics 365 Customer Service applications.
+In the interim, the [standalone app guide](https://docs.microsoft.com/dynamics365/ai/customer-service-insights/quickstart) contains documentation for the standalone web application.

 ### See also